PatrickTheDev/MyOrchids/.github/README.md

 </p>

 <p align="center">An Android application for tracking the growth of your orchids, making care easier and collecting information about orchids in general.</p>
-<p align="center">A big project I am always working on, whenever I have time.
-I hope I can publish a first release soon.</p>

 ## Table of contents
 <!--ts-->